dkennetzoracle/torchtitan/kubernetes/README.md

 Runs `llama3_health_check` — Llama3-8B with synthetic data — across `BM.GPU.MI300X.8` nodes and reports TFLOPs/MFU.
 No dataset or tokenizer required.

+## Setup

+Go to https://github.com/oracle-quickstart/oci-hpc-oke -> Deploy to Oracle Cloud to deploy your OKE cluster.

+When it is deployed, connect locally by going to console -> OKE -> Select your cluster -> Actions -> Access cluster -> Local Access.

+You are now ready to deploy in the next steps.

 ## Prerequisites

 - OCI OKE cluster with `BM.GPU.MI300X.8` nodes